-As well as having your podcast, reach out to other podcast hosts to ask about being on their show.
+As well as having your podcast, reach out to other podcast hosts to ask about being on their podcast.

 You need to offer value, as most hosts inundate their podcasts with auto-messages from people looking to promote their product or service.
 So, make sure your pitch is original and authentic and outlines the benefits their listeners will receive from having you on as a guest.

-When you do your research, it shows, and it gives you a better chance of booking an interview.
+When you do your research, it podcasts, and it gives you a better chance of booking an interview.

-Also, when they publish the episode where you guested in, they will provide a link to your website in the show notes, which helps your Google ranking.
+Also, when they publish the episode where you guested in, they will provide a link to your website in the podcast notes, which helps your Google ranking.

-If you want to increase leads from podcasting, now is the time to launch your show.
+If you want to increase leads from podcasting, now is the time to launch your podcast.